ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 In order to do this, a person must pass from the competitive to the creative mind.
 He must form a clear mental picture of the things he wants, and must do - with faith and purpose - all that can be done each day, doing each separate thing in an efficient manner.

-## Chapter Thirteen
+## CHAPTER THIRTEEN

 Getting Into The Right Business

-Success, in any particular business, depends for one thing upon your possessing, in a well-developed state, the faculties required in that business.
+SUCCESS, IN ANY PARTICULAR BUSINESS, depends for one thing upon your possessing, in a well-developed state, the faculties required in that business.

 Without good musical faculty no one can succeed as a teacher of music.
 Without well-developed mechanical faculties no one can achieve great success in any of the mechanical trades.
 Without tact and the commercial faculties no one can succeed in mercantile pursuits.
 But to possess in a well-developed state the faculties required in your particular vocation does not insure getting rich.
 There are musicians who have remarkable talent, and who yet remain poor.
 There are blacksmiths, carpenters, and so on who have excellent mechanical ability, but who do not get rich.
 And there are merchants with good faculties for dealing with people who nevertheless fail.